taylortempleton/SimpleCPU_RISC-V/README.md

 Instructions to run a randomly generated risc-v instruction sequence on the simple CPU, and view waves forms with the Verilator/C++ testbench, useful for verification:

-1. Generate libhex.so
+1. Generate libhex.so shared object with iss, for use with hex_gen
+   	* cd to iss directory
+   	* Run make to create libhex.so
+   	  * $ make
+   	* Copy libhex.so to hex_gen/lib directory
-2. Generate a set of instructions for the CPU to run
+3. Generate a set of instructions for the CPU to run
 	* cd to hex_gen directory
 	* Run make to create an executable.
 	  * $ make